FormidableLabs/babel-bridge/README.md

 # Sanity translations experiment

-This is a small experiment to see how we can use Sanity to manage translations for a React app.
+This is a small experiment to see how we can use Sanity to manage translations for a React application.

+The overarching goal is to simplify the handling of language, making less work for the content team, the developers, and ultimately provide a seamless experience for the user.
+See the [user stories](#mvp) for more details.

 Here is a rough diagram of how this should work: